Mass Cultural Council logo

 No, this program is for organizations.

-I operate as a sole proprietorship, am I eligible?
+I operate as a sole proprietorship, or a single-member Limited Liability Company, am I eligible?

-No, individuals are not eligible to apply to this program.
+No, these types of entities are considered individuals, and individuals are not eligible to apply to this program.

 Are schools or higher education institutions allowed to apply?

 Yes, as long as programming is intended for and promoted to the general public.
-Projects/Activities only open to university students, K-12 school groups, and other private groups are not eligible.
+For FY25, festivals, projects, and activities primarily serving a school are not eligible.

 Can religious organizations apply for funding?